 The two criteria for the products we analyzed in our “mobile alert” research were that they:

 - work everywhere there is cell coverage; and

 - are “monitored” (ie a professional responder recieves the alert rather than friends, family, or a direct call to 911).

-Our selection tool identifies 20 products that meet these criteria.
-However, many of these are actually the same product, sold under different names by different distributors (it is rather confusing).
-We focused on products available in the USA, chose one example of each of the products that are resold by multiple distributors, eliminated a handful of products based on their feature set, and narrowed down our selection for testing to 5 hardware products (corresponding to 11 of the products on our list) and 3 "Apps" for a smartphone.
-See more about how we selected the mobile medical alert products for testing here (3).
+In our original research back in 2015, we focused on products available in the USA, chose one example of each of the products that are resold by multiple distributors, eliminated a handful of products based on their feature set, and narrowed down our selection for testing to 5 hardware products (corresponding to 11 of the products on our list).

 These products have many similarities but some important differences.

 You can read additional details in each individual review, and in the historical evaluations here.
 But here are the key take-aways.